astirpe/koozic/docs/music/configuration/settings.rst

       *Default: Kanban, with thumbnails*

-   LastFM and Events Info
+   Artists and Events Info
-      If the LastFM and events information has not been fetched yet or outdated (112 days for LastFM, 14 days for events) it is automatically fetched.
+      If the artists and events information has not been fetched yet or outdated (112 days for LastFM, 182 days for Spotify and 14 days for events) it is automatically fetched.
 When deactivated, the user must update the information manually.
-It can be done 'Update LastFM Info' and 'Update Events Info' in the 'Action' menu.
+It can be done 'Update Artist Info' and 'Update Events Info' in the 'Action' menu.

       *Default: Fetched automatically*